NikLEWAN/PB-Hometask/README.md

 ## Comments
 It was my first time using Docker, Graphql/Apollo, Prisma and MaterialUI.
-Also it i had problems with Types at first and need to learn more about Types with ReactJS/NextJS.
+Also i had problems with Types at first and need to learn more about Types with ReactJS/NextJS.

 I used Prisma because it is easier to work with in teams, and it creates a schema file from my Graphql files, and uploads them as tables to my Database.